LLM (Master of Laws) in Financial Law

-Most LLM programmes in Financial Law in the UK tend to be ‘taught’ rather than research orientated, so they involve attending lectures classes and tutorials.
+Most LLM programs in Financial Law in the UK tend to be ‘taught’ rather than research orientated, so they involve attending lectures classes and tutorials.
 A few institutions, such as the London School of Economics (LSE), also run research LLMs.
 As with almost every LLM course, a final dissertation is required, typically 12,000–15,000 words.
-The largest number of courses is run by constituent colleges of the University of London: LSE, King’s College London, the School of African and Oriental Studies, Queen Mary University of London, University College London and the University’s External LLM Programme.
+The largest number of courses is run by constituent colleges of the University of London: LSE, King’s College London, the School of African and Oriental Studies, Queen Mary University of London, University College London and the University’s External LLM Program.
 Oxford Brookes is amongst the other universities that also offer specialisation in these subjects.
-Many UK LLM programmes in Financial Law are based in London this is probably because it is a world centre for financial markets.
-However students shouldn’t disregard programmes located at institutions elsewhere in the UK as most of these are also well established,
+Many UK LLM programs in Financial Law are based in London this is probably because it is a world centre for financial markets.
+However students shouldn’t disregard programs located at institutions elsewhere in the UK as most of these are also well established,

 Students should also consider studying at institutions outside of the UK - for example

 It is usual to have a first degree in law, but, depending on the course title and content, students with a bachelor’s qualification in economics, finance or a business subject may be accepted.

 English Language Requirements